What Is Open Badge Factory?

 Sharing badges with other organisations is a Premium and Pro service level feature.

-If you want that your organisation can be picked as a partner by others, your environment administrator needs to check that in Admin tools → Organisation details your organisation is set as Searchable (default setting).
-Notice that this Searchable feature is allowed to Pro, Premium and Basic customers.
+If you want that your organisation is picked as a partner by others, your environment administrator needs to check that in Admin tools → Organisation details your organisation is set as Searchable (default setting).
+Notice that this Searchable feature is allowed to Pro, Premium, and Basic customers.

 If you want to share badges with some of your partners using OBF, your administrator should select organisations in the Network → Partner network section.